 And then there is “ḍaʻīf” which means “weak”.

-the story described above, which does not mention al-Aqsa even once,
+the story described above, which does not even hint at al-Aqsa,

 nor Muhammad’s flying horse for that matter, is considered reliable.